6 signs you need to invest in a YMS

 Sign: If your customers make goods with a longer life cycle, you may need to archive and should look at yield management software to make it easy for you.
 This is even more important if you supply the automotive, aviation sectors.

-5. You need to do Characterization, Gage R&R, or if you need alerts
+5. You need to do Characterization, Gage R&R

 If your company does Characterization or Gage R&R you need to invest in a yield management system.
 Many companies (e.g. yieldHUB) provide suitable stand-alone tools.
 So you get the advantages of these services on an ad-hoc basis, without having to change your system.

 Performing these tasks manually takes far too long.
 If you’re creating very few new products you may be ok.
 Otherwise, take the easier and cheaper route: invest in YMS.

 yieldHUB’s Yield Management Specialist, Carl Moore says: “I worked with a company where it took them two weeks to complete Gage R&R analysis with PC tools.
 It takes a lot of time to organize and format the data, write the scripts, output results etc. When they implemented a yield management system, the Gage R&R analysis was reduced from weeks to a few hours!”
 When the manual data collection is gone, you can focus on analysis and solving problems rather than gathering and sorting data.

 It is time-consuming to gather the data.
 Doing calculations manually has a high risk of human error.
 It’s far cheaper to buy a bespoke tool than to hire an engineer (or engineers) to do it manually.

 Sign: If you need Characterization or Gage R&R, you need to research yield management system providers to see if they can automate the process.
 In many cases, they have a stand-alone tool for the service you need.

 6. You should invest in YMS if your team need to receive alerts